 A.D.
 Amorosi: You and I have spoken on the subject of influences past many times.
 What is out there that’s new that has inspired you and how might we get to hear that through your new music?

 A.D.
-Amorosi: What can you say about the performance this week for Jazz Bridge, the whole virtual jam thing?
+Amorosi: What can you say about the Jazz Bridge performance, the whole virtual jam thing?
 Is the intimacy level even close to a live setting for you?
 Do you like the format?
 Who will you play with, and what will you play?

 A.D.
 Amorosi: What is next for you that we can see, feel, touch and hear?

 Justin Faulkner: What’s next?
 Honestly, I have no idea.
-I’m looking forward to the spring semester starting; I have my private studio, which you can access via my website.
+I’m looking forward to the spring semester starting; I have my private studio, accessible via my website.
 Performing will resume at some point soon.
 Until then, I plan to focus on one day at a time and give thanks for the roads traveled and the journey ahead.

 About Post Author